- a ridiculous resumé -

 Stevie Coyle (late of the whiz-bang string band The Waybacks) is one lucky bum.
 His dad ran a radio station in southern California and brought home all the promo LPs that didn't fit the Spanish-language format.
 The Ventures' "Guitar Freakout," "The 50 Guitars of Tommy Garrett" and "Alvin And The Chipmunks Play The Beatles' Hits" all came home on a single fateful day.

-It didn't hurt, either, that string-meister David Lindley played in a bluegrass band that rehearsed right next door and gave Stevie his very first lessons, or that his dear Granny was a pianist in the heyday of vaudeville and that his sainted mother was a whiz in mandolin orchestras during the 1930s.
+It didn't hurt, either, that string-meister David Lindley played in a bluegrass band that rehearsed right next door, and gave Stevie his very first lessons, or that his dear Granny was a pianist in the heyday of vaudeville, and that his sainted mother was a whiz in mandolin orchestras during the 1930s.

-Peter, Chris and Glenn eventually moved on Chuck Hamilton, Joe Kyle and James Nash came aboard.
-Stevie fronted both versions of the band and toured steadily with the latter configuration from 2000 through 2007.
-The band released 4 albums in that time, played major festivals like Merlefest, Grey Fox, Floydfest, Great Waters, Old Settlers, Bumbershoot and Hardly Strictly Bluegrass, toured Australia, and collaborated with Lloyd Maines, Michelle Shocked and Bob Weir of The Grateful Dead.
+Peter, Chris and Glenn eventually moved on, and Chuck Hamilton, Joe Kyle and James Nash came aboard.
+Stevie fronted both versions of the band and toured steadily with the latter from 2000 through 2007.
+They released 4 albums in that time, played major festivals like Merlefest, Grey Fox, Floydfest, Great Waters, Old Settlers, Bumbershoot and Hardly Strictly Bluegrass, toured Australia, and collaborated with Lloyd Maines, Michelle Shocked and Bob Weir of The Grateful Dead.

 Hit that Mailing List button below to stay abreast of gigs, news and gossip.